Karst spring

-A karst spring or karstic spring is a spring (outflow of groundwater) that is part of a karst hydrological system.
+A karst spring or karstic spring is a spring (exsurgence, outflow of groundwater) that is part of a karst hydrological system.

 Description

 Because of their often conical or inverted bowl shape, karst springs are also known in German-speaking lands as a Topf ("pot") which is reflected in names such as Aachtopf (the source of the Radolfzeller Aach) or Blautopf (the source of the Blau river in Blaubeuren).

 Karst springs often have a very high yield or discharge rate, because they are often fed by underground drainage from a large catchment basin.
 Because the springs are usually the terminus of a cave drainage system at the place where a river cave reaches the Earth's surface, it is often possible to enter the caves from karst springs for exploration.

 Large karst springs are located in many parts of the world; the largest ones are believed to be in Papua New Guinea, with others located in Mediterranean countries such as Bosnia and Herzegovina, Croatia, Turkey, Slovenia, and Italy.